andry-brill/a-borders/README.md

 even corner, while the `elliptical` constructors allow different extents along the previous and next sides.

+> Warning: contour corners with angles of `0`, `180`, or `360` degrees are
+> currently unstable.
+Their behavior may change in future versions.

 ### RoundedCorner

 `RoundedCorner` creates a rounded arc between neighboring sides.